codermillat/sharda-university-fee-calculator/GITHUB_PAGES_SETUP.md

 1. **Wait 2-3 minutes** after enabling Pages, then re-run the workflow
 2. Check that you selected **GitHub Actions** (not "Deploy from a branch")
-3. Verify your API key is added correctly in Secrets

 ### Build Fails?

 If the build step fails:
 - Check that your `package.json` has all dependencies
-- Make sure the GEMINI_API_KEY secret is set correctly
 - Look at the build logs for specific error messages
+- Make sure you ran `npm install` locally first

 ### Want to Deploy Manually?